Montana-Media-Arts/webDesignFall2024/_docs/topic-10/07-alignment/03-page.md

 <div class="divider-heading"></div>

-**First-line indents** are another typesetting property that CSS allows for the manipulation of.
+**First-line indents** are another typesetting property that CSS allows for manipulation.
 This property is controlled via `text-indent: `.

 This property controls how much the first line of a paragraph is indented.